Batwheels

 Batwheels is an American animated superhero children's television series that premiered on September 17, 2022, on HBO Max.
+The series follows the eponymous team, a group of vehicles owned by DC Comics superhero Batman that are brought to life.
 It made its linear premiere on October 17, 2022, on Cartoon Network's preschool block Cartoonito.
 A second season premiered on January 12, 2024, on Max.
-In October 2024, the series was renewed for a third season.
-Season 3 will premiere December 5, 2025, on HBO Max.
+In October 2024, the series was renewed for a third season, which premiered on December 5, 2025, on HBO Max.

 Plot

 The Bat-Family's vehicles are brought to life by the Batcomputer to form the "Batwheels", a team led by the Batmobile or "Bam", to fight crime in Gotham City.